The Lord of the Rings: The Rings of Power season 3: Development

 Prime Video officially confirmed the season in February 2025.
 Charlotte Brändström, Sanaa Hamri, and Stefan Schwartz were each set to direct multiple episodes.
 Brändström, returning from the first two seasons, was made an executive producer for the third.
 Hamri also worked on the second season, while Schwartz was newly hired for the third.
 Payne, McKay, Lindsey Weber, Justin Doble, and Kate Hazell were also executive producers.

 Writing

 The writers' room for the season included Payne, McKay, Doble, Ben Tagoe, Ava Wong Davies, Constance Cheng, Jonathan Wilson, Griff Jones, and Sarah Anson.
 Their work was underway by October 2024.

-The showrunners structured the series so each season would be built around several "major tentpole moments" from Tolkien's history of the Second Age of Middle-earth; the third season begins several years after the second at the height of the "War of the Elves and Sauron", and depicts the creation of the Dark Lord Sauron's One Ring which he believes will give him the power to win the war and conquer all of Middle-earth.
+The showrunners structured the series so each season would be built around several "major tentpole moments" from Tolkien's history of the Second Age of Middle-earth; the third season takes place at the height of the "War of the Elves and Sauron", and depicts the creation of the Dark Lord Sauron's One Ring which he believes will give him the power to win the war and conquer all of Middle-earth.
+The third season also introduces key characters from Tolkien's writings, such as Galadriel's husband Celeborn, and the Men who receive nine Rings of Power from Sauron.
+The latter are called "Nazgûl", which means "Ringwraiths" in Tolkien's constructed language of Black Speech, and the season shows their transition into wraiths.
+Before that happens, they are called "Nazgnagôl" which the writers derived from Black Speech as a translation for "Ring-servants".

+The season begins with a five-year time jump from the end of the second season.
+The showrunners hoped this, and the opening prologue which recaps the events of the war so far, would start the third season with momentum and entice new viewers.
+During the time jump, the Elven realm of Rivendell and Sauron's tower Barad-dûr have both been constructed, and Sauron's Orcs have spread across Middle-earth leaving only "a few pockets of resistance": the Elven realms of Lindon and Rivendell that are protected by the Elvish Rings of Power, and the Dwarven realm of Khazad-dûm.
+The showrunners compared the first two seasons to the first act in a three-act story that was mostly focused on introducing characters and building out the world.
+With that now done, they could pay off that build up and depict key characters as fully formed.
+This includes Sauron, who they described as a "full-on villain" in the season; and Gandalf, who has become "the wizard we all love from Tolkien's writings".
+The Harfoots, who spent the first two seasons with Gandalf, were not brought back for the third season.